 Please note that there is one VERY IMPORTANT thing to say about the approach shown:

 These queries force your database to perform a table scan.
 This means that if you have an index on the column that you’re searching, that index won’t be used.
 So if you have a billion records in your table, this approach will force the database to look at all one billion records.
 Obviously this is a very important caveat you need to be aware of.

-I don’t post comments from people who use derogatory language, but as one commenter wrote in between insults, “using a function to convert an entire column of data requires a table scan and should be avoided in a
+I don’t post comments from people who use derogatory language, but as one person wrote in the comments (between insults), “using a function to convert an entire column of data requires a table scan and should be avoided in a

-SQL SELECT case insensitive queries - Use upper or lower functions
+Case insensitive SQL SELECT: Use upper or lower functions